-A busy wife, gardener, and naturalist, Magi Nams loves her job of writing about nature and places she has lived or visited.
+Magi Nams loves her job of writing about nature, places she has lived or visited, and spirituality.
 An avid reader and writer since she was a child, Magi earned a Bachelor of Science degree in zoology and a Master of Science degree in plant ecology before turning to writing as a career.
 She is the author of the travel adventure trilogy Cry of the Kiwi: A Family’s New Zealand Adventure and has published dozens of wildlife articles in the children’s nature magazine, Ranger Rick.

 Magi has also published poetry and biographical profiles and broadcast personal essays on CBC Radio.
-She is a member of the Writers Federation of Nova Scotia and teaches creative writing workshops as part of the Writers in the Schools program.
-She belongs to the Romance Writers of Atlantic Canada and is working on a romantic novel with an outdoor twist.
+She is a member of the Writers Federation of Nova Scotia, Romance Writers of Atlantic Canada, and Alliance of Independent Authors and teaches creative writing workshops as part of the WFNS’s Writers in the Schools program.

 Magi lives with her husband on a rural property in northern Nova Scotia, where she grows organic vegetables and fruits and does her best to identify every bird in sight.
-She recently returned to Canada after a six-month stay in South Africa, where she saw over 300 kinds of birds and other amazing African animals.
-Check out her travel and nature adventures on her blog at maginams.ca.
+Check out her travel and nature adventures and spiritual musings on her blog at maginams.ca.
 She loves hearing from readers!

 Writers in the Schools January 10, January 23, February 8, 2017 at Tatamagouche Elementary School